gilaniasher/monetized-api/api/README.md

 $ dynamodb-admin
 ```

-Then visited `http://localhost:8001` to view the tables
+Then visit `http://localhost:8001` to view the tables

 ## Local Stripe Testing